HTTP Caching

 Content Access Restrictions $

-In this section, you can set content delivery restrictions based on country and region, IP address, referer, User-Agent, or authorization limitations
+In this section, you can set content distribution restrictions based on:

 Module Configuration Process